soreana/cisco-anyconnect-server-docker/README.md

 In the section II I will show password authentication configuration and how you can add new client.
 In section III I will use same procedure to introduce certificate authentication.
 Some tricks to boost your network speed and delay provided in final section.

-## Sectino II: password authentication config
+## Section II: password authentication config

 ## Section III: certificate authentication config